VIVALDy: A Hybrid Generative Reduced-Order Model for Turbulent Flows, Applied to Vortex-Induced Vibrations: Introduction

 In a series of subsequent papers, Wang \textit{et al.} \cite{WANG2024109254} and Solera-Rico \textit{et al.} \cite{solera2024beta} combined $\beta$-VAEs with other neural architectures to model the temporal dynamics in the latent space and develop ML-driven ROMs for predicting turbulent flows.
 Specifically, they compared the performance of Long Short-Term Memory (LSTM) \cite{hochreiter1997long}, a recurrent architecture introduced for learning long-range dependencies in sequence data, with Transformers \cite{vaswani2017attention}, which, in contrast, exploit self-attention mechanisms to model dependencies without relying on recurrence, offering advantages in parallelization.
 Both studies concluded that Transformers have lower errors and the best long-term reconstruction performance.

-Inspired by previous works, this paper introduces VIVALDy, a novel ML-based ROM framework (see Figure \ref{fig:intro/data-driven-framework} for its overall structure).
+Inspired by previous works, this paper introduces VIVALDy (Vortex Induced Vibration Autoencoder for Low-dimensional Dynamics).
+While named after its initial application to VIV systems, this method constitutes a general-purpose, data-driven ROM (see Figure \ref{fig:intro/data-driven-framework} for its overall structure).
 In contrast to existing methodologies, VIVALDy can reconstruct the flow state across varying flow conditions from minimal sensor measurments.
 When applied against a newly acquired experimental dataset encompassing a range of fluid-structure interaction (FSI) regimes directly relevant to practical VIV energy-harvesting applications, VIVALDy successfully reconstructs the turbulent flow around a one-degree-of-freedom cylinder using only the cylinder displacement as input.
 Moreover, the model's predictions are both computationally and memory-efficient as it operates directly in the latent space.

 From a physical point of view, VIVALDy's approach is feasible due to the coupling between the cylinder's motion and the surrounding flow field, resulting in correlated signals.
 From a computational perspective, this is made possible by combining a novel hybrid generative architecture for latent-feature extraction with a bidirectional transformer designed to learn the non-linear correlations between the cylinder kinematics and the flow dynamics.
 The hybrid architecture, which is based on $\beta$-VAE and Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, is motivated by recent works in image compression \cite{tschannen2018deep, agustsson2019generative, mentzer2020high}.
 These works demonstrate that this combination leverages the individual strengths of both models, resulting in improved distribution-preserving properties compared to a standard VAE and a more structured, informative latent space than that offered by a standalone GAN.